buhrmi/buhrmi/README.md

 # Hi there, this is buhrmi

 I'm a software developer who also likes music festivals.
-That's why I'm currently putting together [VibeVan](https://github.com/buhrmi/vibevan), a traveling music festival and expression of inner peace.
+That's why I'm currently putting together [VibeVan](https://github.com/buhrmi/vibevan), a traveling music festival and expression of tranquility.

 ## Open Source Stuff